jamestyj/check-file-dups/README.md

   [PATH]  Directory to scan for duplicates [default: .]

 Options:
-  -t, --threads <THREADS>  Number of parallel threads for hashing (default: 1) [default: 1]
+  -t, --threads <THREADS>  Number of parallel threads for hashing.
+Use multiple threads if the
-      --no-cache           Skip using hash cache and compute all hashes fresh -h, --help               Print help
+                           images are on NVMe SSD (e.g. CPU is the bottleneck).
+Otherwise a single thread (default) is typically faster [default: 1] -n, --no-cache           Skip using hash cache and compute all hashes fresh.
+For performance testing / benchmarking optimal number of threads to use [default: false] -h, --help               Print help
 ```

-Notes:

-- `--threads <THREADS>`: Use multiple threads if the images are on NVMe SSD (e.g. CPU is the bottleneck).
-Otherwise a single thread (default) is typically faster.
-- `--no-cache`: Skip hash cache.
-For performance testing / benchmarking optimal number of threads to use.

 ### Configuration file